adrydry/Learning-DevOps/Aws.md/Aws services for DevOps.md

 - It helps to create subnet.
 We have 2 types: **private subnet** is a subnet where the route table is not associated with the internet gateway and **public subnet** is a subnet where the route table is associated with the internet gateway

 ## EC2
-Elastic Compute Cloud.
+Elastic Compute Cloud is a physical virtual server.
 It uses to provide
 - Scale computing capacity
 - enable organizations to deploy applications faster without investing in hardware upfront
 - host your application